Hemolymph/bloodless-docs/rules/ComprehensiveRules.typ

     + TODO! write a list of all triggers
 + Rules Text
   + Rules Text is a list of Abilities or a list of Events.
-+ Card
++ Faces
-  + A card has: Name, Type, and Cost (a number which may be a variable).
+  + A Face may have a Name.
-  + A card may have counters.
-A counter is a named numeric value.
-If a card does not have a counter of a certain Name, it is zero.
-  + Simlarly, if a card has zero of a counter, it is said to not have it.
-  + A card may have a Flip Cost (a number which may be a variable).
+  + A Face may have a Cost.
+This number may be variable.
-  + There exist certain rules that apply only to cards of a certain Type.
-  + While a card is in an owned zone, the owner of that zone is the card's "controller".
-  + A card's owner is the player who controls it when the game begins, or when it is created.
+  + A Face may have Health, Defense and Power.
+These numbers may be variable.
   + Type Properties
-    + Creatures have Health, Defense and Power.
-They also have an Attack, which consists of a pattern of relative directions to spaces in the Board.
+    + Creatures must have Health, Defense and Power.
+They also have Combat Targets, which are relative directions to spaces on the board.
   + Variables
     + A number in a card may be variable.
 A variable is represented with a letter from the Latin or Greek alphabet.
 Variable numbers have two variants: Undefined and Defined.
 Their default state is Undefined.
     + All numbers in a card represented with the same letter are the same number.